Stuart Kettlewell: Ross County

 Kettlewell returned to Ross County to coach their under-20 team in 2016.
 Under his management, County won the 2016–17 SPFL Development League.
 After Owen Coyle resigned in March 2018, Kettlewell and academy director Steve Ferguson were appointed co-managers at Ross County.
 Under their management, County won the Scottish Championship title and lifted the Scottish Challenge Cup trophy.
 This arrangement continued until June 2020, when Kettlewell was placed in sole control.
 Kettlewell was sacked on 19 December 2020, after a 2–0 defeat against Hamilton left the club four points adrift at the bottom of the 2020–21 Scottish Premiership table and had won only one of their last 16 league games.

 Motherwell

 On 3 October 2022, Kettlewell was appointed lead development coach at Motherwell.
 He became their caretaker manager in February 2023, after Steven Hammell was sacked.
 He led them to victories in their first two games, and then became their manager on a permanent basis on 22 February.
 In February 2024, Motherwell extended their contract with Kettlewell as their manager until May 2025.
 Kettlewell resigned as Motherwell manager on 27 January 2025 citing the personal abuse he and his family had received from some of the fans, and left the club fifth in the Premiership table.

 Kilmarnock

 Kettlewell was appointed manager of Kilmarnock in May 2025 after the departure of Derek McInnes.
+On 15 December, after seven months in charge, Kettlewell departed with the club second bottom of the Scottish Premiership table.

+Return to Ross County

+Kettlewell returned to Ross County for a second spell as manager on 30 December 2025.
+Under Kettlewell, County were relegated to Scottish League One for the first time in 18 years.